PrathamPrajapati7/weather-app/README.md

 This project uses the following APIs:

-* Google Places API - used to search for locations and autocomplete
 * OpenWeather API - used to retrieve weather data and map layer for a given location
 * OpenMeteo API - used to retrieve UV Index data for a given location
 * Stadia Maps API - used to style map tiles.